 To make a better comparison, have a look at the table below.

 |Retirement income is guaranteed for life||Retirement income is not guaranteed for life|

-|The employer is responsible for investing contributions to meet defined pension benefits.||The employee is responsible for investing the contributions (although automatic enrollment).|
+|The Scheme is responsible for investing contributions to meet defined pension benefits||The member is responsible for investing the contributions (although there is automatic enrolment)|

 |Known retirement income||Unknown retirement income|

 |Inflation protection built-in||Inflation protection is not built-in|

 |Investment results do not affect employee’s pension benefits||Investment results increase or decrease pension benefits|

 |Investment decisions are managed professionally.||Investment decisions are made by the member|

 |Risk assumed by the Scheme||Risk assumed by the member|

 |The benefit is often calculated as a percentage of the final salary of the employees and the number of years they have worked for the company||The contributions to employer pension scheme are pre-determined, generally, as a percentage of the salary of the member|